tduranf/VScode_Arduino_ESP32/1_setup.md

 ## **2. Install Arduino extension in VScode**

-Select the extension: Arduino Community Edition (vscode-arduino)
+Select the extension: "Arduino Community Edition" (vscode-arduino)

-Select the Settings from the "Arduino" extension and verify:
+Select the Settings from this extension and verify:
 - Arduino: Disable Testing Open (SELECTED)
 - Arduino: Enable USBDetection (SELECTED)
 - Arduino: Use Arduino CLI (SELECTED)

 With these options the VScode will automatically configure the Arduino project